-Commencement ceremonies are held only on the 1st Sunday in May.
-Students who graduate on December 15th are invited to participate in the Commencement ceremony held the following May.
+Commencement ceremonies are held only once per year in May.
+Students who graduate in December and August are invited to participate in the Commencement ceremony held the following May.
 Seniors in the graduating class are required to attend the Commencement exercises in acceptable attire as determined by the University Marshals.